 Carleen De Sözer is widely regarded as one of London’s most skilled and diverse aerosol and airbrush artists and her work can be seen across the city.
 Her most popular murals to date include Golden Utopia, You Have The Keys, Golden Era Hip Hop Raised Me and Grime Lords.
 De Sözer is also prominent on the international art scene with her Afrocentric, Afrofuturistic pieces.

-The artwork - (The Cockpit Theatre, Gateforth St until 1 November 2018)
+The artwork - (The Cockpit Theatre, Gateforth St until further notice)

 Heather Agyepong explores a lesser-known side of Mary Seacole's life, with a self-portrait that celebrates this famous nurse's use of herbal remedies.
 Seacole believed in traditional natural medicine, which she learned about from her mother in the Caribbean.